-Abdirisak was a reporter and newscaster for the privately owned Radio Daljir and a reporter for the Hargeisa-based HornCable TV.
-Radio Daljir Editor Abdifatah Omar said Abdirisak had routinely covered local politics in the semi-autonomous Puntland region.
+Abdirisak, nicknamed Silver, was a reporter and newscaster for the privately owned broadcaster Radio Daljir and a reporter for the Hargeisa-based HornCable TV.
+Radio Daljir Editor Abdifatah Omar said Abdirisak had routinely covered local politics in Puntland.

-Local journalists told CPJ they could not specify a story that could have led to Abdirasak's murder but that he covered local politics in Puntland, including last year's elections.
+Local journalists told CPJ they could not specify a story that could have led to Abdirasak’s killing, but said that he covered local politics, including the 2013 Puntland elections.
 According to a report by the independent Dalsan Radio, just days before his death, Abdirisak had told a friend on Facebook that he feared for his life.
 The report did not state the reason for that fear.